![CDATA[ [if IE 9] ]]>

-The El Dorado Civil Grand Jury is an investigatory body created for the protection of society and the enforcement of the law.
+The Jury is an investigatory body created for the protection of society and the enforcement of the law.
 It is an arm of the Court and a representative of the public.
 Although it is an arm of the Court, it operates independently of direct Court supervision.
 It is a check against governmental authority.
 It is not a branch of the County, nor is it answerable to the District Attorney.